-Rahdi Taylor is Head of Artists in Residence at Concordia Studio, a mission driven studio launched by Davis Guggenheim with Laurene Powell Jobs to produce and finance the next generation of story driven nonfiction.
-She spent 10 years at Sundance Institute where she served as Head of the Sundance Documentary Fund.
-Her role was to award financing and creative support to documentary films globally.
-Films supported include Academy Award nominees Minding the Gap, Hale County, Fathers and Sons, Strong Island, Last Men in Aleppo, I Am Not Your Negro, The Look of Silence, Cartel Land, CITIZENFOUR, The Square, Dirty Wars, Invisible War, Hpw To Survive a Plague, If a Tree Falls: The Story of the Earth Liberation Front, and Trouble the Water.
-Additional films supported include Shirkers, 306 Hollywood, 93 Queen, and United Skates.
-She enjoys leading field-wide interventions, and designed and directed the Documentary Core Application; a common funding proposal adopted by most US and several international documentary funders.
+Rahdi Taylor is EVP of Artists in Residence at Concordia Studio, where she leads the company’s action to develop, advance and champion a select team of diverse documentary filmmakers from the US.
+Previously, she spent 10 years at Sundance Institute as Head of the Sundance Documentary Fund, awarding financing and creative support to documentary films globally.
+Films supported include Academy Award nominees Minding the Gap, Hale County, Fathers and Sons, Strong Island, Last Men in Aleppo, I Am Not Your Negro, Cartel Land, CITIZENFOUR, The Square, Dirty Wars, Invisible War, and How to Survive a Plague.
+Additional films supported include Shirkers, 306 Hollywood, 93Queen, and United Skates.
+She enjoys leading field-wide interventions, and designed and directed the Documentary Core Application; a common funding proposal adopted by most US documentary funders.
 She also created the Doc Film Money Map, a tool to catalyze nonfiction filmmakers to use state tax incentives for indie doc financing.
-She authored the Impact Storyboarder to translate organizing principles and practices for nonfiction filmmakers for more powerful campaign strategy.
-Prior to Sundance, Taylor worked in film distribution as Director of Marketing and Communications for California Newsreel, and as Director of Production Assistance (Development) at Women Make Movies.
-She serves frequently in the field as a juror, panelist and industry advisor for international film festivals, funding panels, and pitch forums.
+Prior to Sundance, Taylor worked in film distribution for California Newsreel, and at Women Make Movies in New York.
+She serves frequently in the field as a juror, funding panelist and creative advisor.